pairinteraction/pairinteraction/doc/sphinx/installation.rst

     $ ./pairinteraction

-For the GUI to work you need Python3 with the packages ``numpy``, ``scipy``, ``pint``, ``psutil``, and ``pyqt5``.
+For the GUI to work, you need Python3 with the packages ``numpy``, ``scipy``, ``pint``, ``psutil``, and ``pyqt5``.

-In order to use the pairinteraction Python 3 library, you has to add the build directory to the Python package search path.
+In order to use the pairinteraction Python 3 library, you have to add the build directory to the Python package search path.
 The pairinteraction C++ library can be used right away.

 openSUSE Leap